colorer/colorer_conan/README.md

-Conan packages for Colorer library
+Conan packages for Colorer library.
+Some experiments on old version.